Kirankolla23/Bid_Genie_App/README.md

       c.
 Generate a SHAP Waterfall Plot to explain which features contributed most to the win probability.

 5. Download Report: Once the analysis is complete, you can download a full CSV report of the strategy simulation.

+Do you know ?
+In bidding auctions, the "winner" is often the person who most underestimated the costs.
+Therefore, winning can actually mean losing money.